spookysalsa/medermade.github.io/week-3/1-numbers-letters/README.md

 ## Summary
 For these challenges you will want to read the chapters and actually do what he says even though much of it will probably be review from your pre-interview prep work.
 It's good to get it in your fingers and get used to typing these commands and strange symbols.

-In this challenge you will go through basic mathematical operations,
+In this challenge you will go through basic mathematical operations.

 ## Releases